"OUR VISION FOR THE FUTURE"

 In December 2008 Urquhart-Gillette SCV Camp established a non-profit corporation, THE MAHONE’S TAVERN MUSEUM, INC., to purchase the childhood home of Major General William Mahone in Courtland, Virginia.
 The camp’s goal was to preserve this National Register of Historic Places property and transform it into a museum.
 Accordingly, a long range plan was required to guide the preservation and presentation of the tavern and its historical connections.

-Mahone’s Tavern Museum exists to preserve Mahone’s Tavern as a National Register of Historic Places property, to interpret the building, promote knowledge about William Mahone’s multi-faceted career as an educator, engineer, general and statesman, to present Southampton County’s role in the Civil War and to educate students and the general public about the Civil War’s impact on Southampton County.
+Mahone’s Tavern Museum exists to preserve Mahone’s Tavern as a National Register of Historic Places property, to interpret the building, promote knowledge about William Mahone’s multi-faceted career as an educator, engineer, general and statesman, to present Southampton County’s role in the Civil War and to educate students and the general public about the Civil War’s impact on Southampton County and to tell the story of the families who lived in the historic property for over 200 years.

 This historic structure is a Federal-style, three-bay, gabled-roofed, wood framed structure over a brick raised basement.
 The original double porch was very popular especially during major trials and executions.
 Patrons could pay a fee to sit and observe hangings.
 The building next door (east), known today as the Bell House, was a competing ordinary known as Hart’s Tavern.
 Fielding Mahone joined the two buildings together with a hyphen in the 1840’s.
 This relationship remained until 1901 when the buildings were sold as two separate properties.

-In 1831 the tavern was owned by Henry Vaughan and the building played an important role during and after the 1831 Southampton Insurrection.
-The tavern served as a refuge for the county’s frightened white families as well as headquarters for the assembled militias that arrived in Southampton County to put down the rebellion.
+In 1831 the building played an important role during and after the 1831 Southampton Insurrection.
+The tavern served as a refuge for the county’s frightened white families.
 During his two day insurrection, Nat Turner and his followers killed 57 whites which prompted a massive response from the Virginia Militia, US Army and US Navy.
 Militia units began arriving as the rebellion collapsed and sought revenge for the horrific killings.
 Over 200 African Americans were killed following the uprising.
-Vaughan, whose sister-in-law was killed during the revolt, profited from the militia’s use of his tavern.
-He was chastised by Richmond’s THE CONSTITUTIONAL WHIG newspaper for overcharging the state for feeding and housing Richmond militia units.
-Vaughan submitted a bill to the Commonwealth for $800.
-THE NILES REGISTER of Baltimore decried on 10 September 1831 that Vaughan was the “publican, who speculated on the bones of his kindred, which dragoons went to bury and avenge.”
-Despite receiving “the severest punishment-the indignation of the public,” Vaughan’s Tavern was the centerpiece of activity and the building was used by the militia and others until the trials and hangings ended in mid-November 1831.

 The tavern was acquired by Fielding Jordan Mahone in 1840.
 He was the father of Major General William Mahone.
 William lived in the tavern until he left to attend VMI in 1844.
 The young Mahone earned a reputation for gambling, drinking, profanity, mischief making and for the prolific use of tobacco.
 After graduation, William Mahone became involved in railroads and constructed the first railroad connecting Norfolk with Petersburg.
 His innovative log foundation laid in a corduroy design through the Dismal Swamp still supports coal train traffic in the 21st century.
 Mahone served in the Confederate army during the Civil War and was named brigadier general in October 1861.
 He did not distinguish himself until the siege of Petersburg.
 There he attained fame as the ‘Hero of the Crater’ and was promoted major general to date from 30 July 1864.
 When the war ended, Mahone returned to railroading and created the Atlantic, Mississippi & Ohio Railroad.
 He eventually lost control of the A, M & O during the Financial Panic of 1873.
 Despite this setback, Mahone was still among the wealthiest men in Virginia and with his money came tremendous political power.
 He helped to establish a school in Petersburg known as Virginia Normal and Collegiate Institute (Virginia State University) to train teachers to help educate African American children throughout Virginia.
 When he was defeated in the 1877 governor’s race, Mahone organized the Readjustor Party, which was a union of Democrats, Republications and African Americans seeking a reduction in the Commonwealth’s pre-war debt.
 Mahone had one of his allies elected governor and he himself as U.S. Senator in 1881.
 Mahone was not re-elected; yet, stayed involved in politics until he died following a massive stroke in 1895.